AGTTeam/ProLogueData/patch_readme.txt

 6) In the new window of MelonDS which appears, go to File > Boot firmware to launch the DS home screen and start DS Download Play.
 The game should be picked up automatically.
 Follow the steps to download the demo.
 If the download gets stuck, return to the original window and press "Send Demo" and "Yes" again.
 The download should then complete.

 OPENING SUBTITLES
-Textboxes were added for several lines at the beginning of the game, which previously only contained audio.
+Textboxes were added for several lines at the beginning of the game which previously only contained audio.
 These are:
 "Allow me to ask a few questions."
 "By the way, how do you feel about sweets?"
 "I see.
 I think we'll get along just fine."